kdlee02/South_Korea/README.md

 visit this website: https://datavisualizationhongik.streamlit.app/

-It visualizes South Korea's export countries and products along with top companies.
+This project visualizes South Korea's export destinations and products, along with its top companies.
+It utilizes Streamlit for creating an interactive dashboard and leverages Plotly and Altair for generating dynamic and insightful graphs.